Streaky-headed seedeater: Taxonomy

 Some authorities consider the West African seedeater (Crithagra canicapilla) as a subspecies of the streaky-headed seedeater.
 C. (g.) elgonensis, an isolated taxon occurring sparsely in the dry, eastern Ugandan woodlands and at Mt Elgon in Kenya, may be conspecific with either the West African seedeater or stripe-breasted seedeater.

 Description

 The streaky-headed seedeater is 13–14 cm in length.
 The adult has brown upperparts with some faint streaking and a plain brown rump.
 The head has a finely white-streaked crown, dark face, and white supercilium and chin.
 The underparts are warm buff.
 The sexes are similar, but some females show a little breast streaking.
 The juvenile has less head streaking, a dull supercilium, more heavily streaked upperparts, and heavy streaking on the pale grey underparts.

 Distribution and habitat

 Its habitat is open woodland and scrub, including savanna, orchards, and gardens.
-It builds a compact cup nest in a scrub.
+It builds a compact cup nest in scrub.